Evertras/gopong/README.md

 directory.
 When run with the `-d` flag, files are served directly from disk to allow for an easier development workflow.

+Note that this entire project is **complete overkill** for Pong.
+Even this documentation is overkill.
+The point is to have a robust example of a multiplayer game that uses both Typescript and Go and meets the following self-imposed requirements:

+* Easy to develop/maintain
+  * Code follows good practices and is extensible for new features
+  * Tests are relatively painless to add and maintain to enable TDD where appropriate
+  * Tests exist where reasonable so changes can be made confidently
+  * A development mode flag and webpack's watch mode make front end development frictionless; automatic rebuild for every save
+* Easy to build
+  * As few global installs as possible (no npm install -g!)
+  * CI should be essentially configless outside of stock Go and NodeJS installs
+  * Everything should just work out of the box on any machine after cloning the repo
+* Easy to distribute
+  * Everything is self-contained into a single binary
+    * Extremely lightweight containerization is trivial due to zero runtime dependencies, Node isn't required
+    * Packaging a single executable binary is the simplest use case for any other package system if desired
+* Easy to monitor
+  * Emits metrics in a standard fashion that existing tools can read (statsd)
+  * Adding metrics is easy, to encourage more monitoring

 ## Development prerequisites

 ### Minimum requirements